Ashok0/EnderalVREssentials-Nightly/README.md

 [**Smaller HUD for VR Larger Text Patch**]: [Smaller HUD for VR](https://www.nexusmods.com/skyrimspecialedition/mods/30726?tab=files) is a simple mod that reduces the size of the HUD elements and text by about 50% for added immersion.
 This mod makes the HUD extremely VR friendly but it also makes text a bit difficult to read.
 The Larger Text Patch will increase text size while retaining the smaller HUD elements from the original mod.

-[**No Floating Quest Marker v1.01**](https://www.nexusmods.com/skyrimspecialedition/mods/63279?tab=files): Removes floating quest markers from the game.
-Quest markers are still viewable on the compass.

 [**RaceMenu**](https://www.nexusmods.com/skyrimspecialedition/mods/19080?tab=files): A complete overhaul to the character creation menu.
 Allows you to customize your avatar and load custom character "presets".
 A fun mod if you want to take pictures of your character in VR using the VRIK "Selfie Mode".
 The RaceMenu window appears once after the opening mission and can be accessed any time in-game through the console.
 Press ~ to access the console.
 Enter showracemenu and hit ENTER to bring up the RaceMenu window and then press ~ to exit the console.

 [**VRIK**](https://www.nexusmods.com/skyrimspecialedition/mods/23416?tab=posts): VRIK will display the player character's body in SkyrimVR and animate it to match your movements.
 Weapons can be kept, drawn, and sheathed in up to 14 visible holsters on your body.
 Spells can be cast by simply opening your hands when using Index controllers or Touch controllers with grips (Kiwi grips recommended).